Robinlovelace/cycle-hire-inclusive/README.md

 associated with the western expansion (Hammersmith & Fulham, Wandsworth and parts of Lambeth) and to a lesser extent eastern expansion (Tower Hamlets and parts of Hackney).
-Particularly striking is the consistently increasing trip frequencies in Wandsworth and also further east Lambeth and Southwark.
-These boroughs containing large working populations on the edge, or outside of, “prime” London, have recently benefited from new cycle infrastructure – cycle superhighways often with segrated cycle lanes, completed between 2016 and 2018.
-That we see large relative increases in trip frequencies for docking stations in these boroughs perhaps suggests a more utilitarian and residential usage characteristic than the dominant stereotype for the LCHS of the rail commuter making regular peak-time journeys between hub stations or the tourist using making occasional leisure journeys in London’s parks.
+Particularly striking is the consistently increasing trip frequencies in Wandsworth and also further east in Lambeth and Southwark.
+These boroughs containing large working populations on the edge, or outside of, “prime” London, have recently benefited from new cycle infrastructure – cycle superhighways often with segregated cycle lanes, completed between 2016 and 2018.
+That we see large relative increases in trip frequencies for docking stations in these boroughs perhaps suggests a more utilitarian and residential usage characteristic than the dominant stereotype for the LCHS of the rail commuter making regular peak-time journeys between hub stations or the tourist making occasional leisure journeys in London’s parks.

 <!-- This shows a mixed pattern, with growth in the diverse Hackney and Camden boroughs and steady or falling levels in the wealthy central and Westminster boroughs.